Rhythm1810/JPMorgan-Chase-Virtual-Experience/README.md

-This Repository Contains the task modules and my submission for the same
+This repository contains the submitted patch files of the various tasks assigned by JPMorgan Chase & Co.
+Software Engineering Virtual Internship